me-is-ali/test_rand/README.md

 THX...

-if you want the code of random Algorithm generation ideas,please let me know.
+if you want the code of random Algorithm generation ideas,please give me a star and let me know,then you will know the detail of Algorithm.